-Other Non-Utility Operating Revenues - Wind and solar generation revenues from WECI's ownership interests in renewable generation facilities continued to grow in 2023.
+Other Non-Utility Operating Revenues - Wind and solar generation revenues from WECI's ownership interests in renewable generation facilities continued to grow in 2024.
 See Note 2, Acquisitions, for more information on recent acquisitions.
 Most of these renewable generation facilities have offtake agreements with unaffiliated third parties for all of the energy to be produced by the facility, some of which are bundled with capacity and RECs.
 We consider bundled energy, capacity, and RECs within these offtake agreements to be distinct performance obligations as each are often transacted separately in the marketplace.

 When recognizing revenue associated with these contracts, the transaction price is allocated to each performance obligation based on its relative standalone selling price.
 Revenue is recognized as control of each individual component is transferred to the customer.
 Revenue from the sale of this renewable energy is generally recognized as units are produced and delivered to the customer within the production month.
-Capacity represents the reservation of the renewable generation facility and conveys the ability to call on the renewable generation facility is to stand ready to deliver power.
+Capacity represents the reservation of the renewable generation facility and conveys the ability to call on the renewable generation facility to produce electricity when needed by the customer.
+The nature of our performance obligation as it relates to capacity is to stand ready to deliver power.
 This represents a single performance obligation transferred over time, which generally represents a monthly obligation.
 Accordingly, capacity revenue is recognized on a monthly basis.
 The performance obligation for RECs is recognized at a point-in-time; however, the timing of revenue recognition is the same, as the generation of renewable energy and the recognition of REC revenues generally occur concurrently.